Arturas1989/search_engine/README.md

-# Final version of project can be found at: [search_engine](https://arturas1989.github.io/search_engine/).
+# Final version of the project can be found at: [search_engine](https://arturas1989.github.io/search_engine/).

-project includes:
+The project includes:

 - filtering any text value (case insensitive).
 - delaying filtering, letting user to finish typing.